 Mrs. Mary Jo Ryan became the first lay principal of Saint Michael School in 1971.
 In 1988, the school achieved national recognition, receiving the U.S. Department of Education’s “Exemplary School Award.”
 Father William A. Dunn was named Pastor of St. Michael Parish in 1990 and by 1994, plans were initiated to undertake a major renovation at Saint Michael.
 In 1997 construction was started and before the project was completed in 1999, virtually no part of Saint Michael’s buildings and grounds was left untouched.

 In 2011, Most Reverend Frederick F. Campbell invited the Dominican Sisters of Mary, Mother of the Eucharist to the Diocese of Columbus to teach and administer St. Michael School.
 Since then, several Sisters have joined the staff each year, educating and forming the young people in the Faith.
 The Sisters are continuing the tradition of Dominicans educating in Ohio, which dates back to the 19th century.
 They encourage all to respond to the universal vocation to holiness through a life of virtue, especially through the Disciple of Christ-Education in Virtue® faith curriculum taught at St. Michael School.
-Sr. John Paul, O.P, is currently serving as the principal of St. Michael School.
+Sr. Mary Regina, O.P, is currently serving as the principal of St. Michael School.

 My child’s experience in the Atrium has helped her be more attentive during Mass.
 Last week she said, “Look!
-The priest is wearing purple, that is because we are preparing for Christmas.” or She understands that Jesus is truly present during the Mass.
+The priest is wearing purple, that is because we are preparing for Christmas.”
+She understands that Jesus is truly present during the Mass.
 She said, “Jesus is here with us, just like the Good Shepherd is always with His sheep.”